 People drive fast on I-5!
 I don’t mean a little fast, but really fast.
 The legal speed limit is 70 mph, but most are going more than 80 mph.
 If you don’t drive this fast, staying in the right lane will keep you and other, “faster drivers.” safer.

 However, the trucks are usually in the right lane, and they only drive a max of 65 mph.
 We tend to stay in the left lane and keep an eye on the rearview mirror for those rushing to overtake us.

 All along the Interstate, you will encounter windy conditions.
 The land on either side of the highway is mostly agricultural; blowing dust from these fields can reduce visibility and make the trip less than pleasant.

-Another issue that lowers visibility is the low lying fog, known as Tule (rhymes with newly) fog.
-In the Central Valley, from last fall to early spring, tule fog forms after a rainfall.
+Another issue that lowers visibility is the low-lying fog, known as Tule (rhymes with newly) fog.
+In the Central Valley, from last fall to early spring, tule fog forms after rainfall.
 This fog forms at ground level and is very dense, cutting visibility to less than a few feet.
-This fog has caused many chain-reaction pile-ups.
+Tule fog has caused many chain-reaction pile-ups.

 I promised you at the top of this post; I’d give you more detail on “the Grapevine” later; well, here it is.

 “The Grapevine” gets its nickname from its northern anchor and is the most daunting part of the drive.
 This five-mile stretch of I-5 runs between the summit of the Tejon Pass and the town of Grapevine.

 In the United States, the maximum grade for Federally-funded highways is 6%.
 Some exceptions allow a grade to be as much as 7%, but you don’t see those much.
 The Grapevine is at 6% for five miles.
 That’s a long drive for such a steep roadway.